dordchn/todo-list/README.md

-# todo-list
+# Todo-list app with Web Components
-A simple todo-list app created with Web Components.
+This repo was created as an example for web-component's usage.